Milo-L/StomataQuant/README.md

 <summary style="padding-left: 1em;"><strong>😎 Key Features</strong></summary>

 1. **AI-driven Detection and Segmentation:**
-    - Integrates YOLO objective detection and segmentation models for automated stomata detection and stoma, pore and pavement cell segmentation.
+    - Integrates YOLO object detection and segmentation models for automated stomata detection and stoma, pore, and pavement cell segmentation.
 2. **Result Editing Capability:**
     - Allows for manual verification and editing of AI inference outcomes.
 3. **Measurement and Analysis:**
-    - Extraction of shape features (e.g., count, area, perimeter and so on), with the specific features available varying depending on the shape type.
+    - Extraction of shape features such as count, area, perimeter, etc., with the available features varying depending on the shape type.
 4. **Comprehensive Annotation Tools and Management:**
     - Offers a variety of manual annotation tools, including polygons, rectangles, rotated rectangles, lines, and points, with integrated support for importing and exporting these annotation types.
 5. **Batch Processing Capability:**
     - Allows for automated execution of model inference and analysis tasks on multiple loaded images.
 6. **Heatmap Generation:**
-    - Generates feature distribution heatmaps for intuitive visualization of analysis results (as depicted in follwing figure ).
+    - Generates feature distribution heatmaps for intuitive visualization of analysis results (as depicted in following figure ).

 <p align="center">
 <img src="readme_medias\3_heatmap_generated_by_StomataQuant.jpg" alt="3_heatmap_generated_by_StomataQuant" width="70%">